LamTienDat/ethereum-docs/README_VI.md

 [Step 1] Leader Election
 │
-├─ 起動時、すべての nodes が "Follower" 状態
+├─ On start, all nodes are in "Follower" state
-├─ Timeout 後、1 つの node が "Candidate" として自己推薦
-├─ Candidate が投票リクエストを送信
+├─ After timeout, one node nominates itself as "Candidate" ├─ Candidate sends vote request
-├─ 他の nodes が投票
+├─ Other nodes vote
-└─ 50% 以上の投票を得た Node → Leader になる
+└─ Node with >50% votes → Becomes Leader

     Node1 (Leader) ←─── Heartbeat ───→ Node2 (Follower)
          │                                    ↓